sxyazi/go-collection/README.md

   </details>

-- Merge: Merges the current slice with other slices
+- `Merge` merges the current slice with other slices

   <details>
   <summary>Examples</summary>